About the Graduate School of Theology

 In the Master’s Program, students aim to acquire a systematic understanding and mastery of the basic fields of Catholic theology.
 In addition, students may choose one of four courses (1) Organizational Theology, 2) Biblical Theology, 3) Christian Education, or 4) Missionary Practitioner) to deepen their studies.

 In addition, the Organizational Theology course offers the possibility of obtaining a degree in Canon Law (STB, STL), which is common throughout the world.
-In the Doctoral program, students are encouraged to pursue original research and its results.
-The main objective of the program is to develop human resources who can contribute to the Church and society by training Catholic priests, religious, and teachers of religious studies in Catholic schools.
+In the Doctoral program, students are encouraged to pursue original research and results.
+The program’s main objective is to develop people who can contribute to the Church and society by training Catholic priests, and teachers of religious studies in Catholic schools.